Author: kenny

 Licensed and Permitted Guides

 Legitimate fishing guides hold state-issued guide licenses and, on public lands and national parks, separate special use permits.
 Always verify your guide is licensed — ask directly and check with the managing agency if unsure.
-Working with an unlicensed guide on permitted waters can result in you losing your own fishing privileges.
+Working with an unlicensed guide on permitted waters can result in you losing your own fishing privileges, not just the guide’s.

 What to Look For